-- Twice, both times played by an actress: "Silver Nemesis" and "Voyage of the Damned".
+- Doctor Who: Twice, both times played by an actress: "Silver Nemesis" and "Voyage of the Damned".
 In fact, "Voyage of the Damned" was rumored to have been intended to have an actual cameo by Her Majesty (instead of the actress who appeared), but scheduling conflicts nixed it.
 She appeared as herself via archival footage of her coronation, in "The Idiot's Lantern".
 The Queen is also a massive fan of the show — Michael Grade, who screwed with it, is the only BBC controller not to be knighted.